How we adopted Microsoft Teams – part twoMicrosoft Teams Office 365

 - How do we structure Microsoft Teams? (read below)

-- What are our top tips for using Microsoft Teams? (coming soon)
+- What are our top tips for using Microsoft Teams? (read part three now)

 Part two: How do we structure Microsoft Teams?